The Music and the American Revolution Competition

 First, decide your path.
 Will it be a new composition or a reinterpretation of historic music?
 Either way, think about what you want to say about why the American Revolution matters.

 Once you are happy with your music selection, record it and mix your most polished and professional-sounding audio track.
 Your entry can only be 60-90 seconds long, so choose the best part of your composition or reinterpretation carefully.
-There is a short form to fill out on the submission page—be sure to respond to each prompt or question and then upload it to our competition portal beginning October 15, 2024.
+There is a short form to fill out below—be sure to fill it out completely and then upload your song.

 Each entry must conform to the following technical specifications: